DFKI-NI/syclops/paper.md

               id: "main_depth"
 ```

-To generate the dataset:
+Note that the elements of the scene description (e.g. "syclops_plugin_scatter") or sensor definition (e.g. "syclops_sensor_camera") are identifiers for the individual plugins that can process the respective YAML data blocks.

+In order to generate this dataset with Syclops, the following simple command is executed:

 ```bash
 syclops -j job_config.yaml
 ```

-This configuration will create a scene with a textured ground plane and scattered trees, capture RGB images, semantic segmentation masks, and depth maps from a virtual camera.
+The assets used for data generation in this example are included in the Syclops repository for demonstration purposes.

 # Use Cases

-Syclops has been successfully applied in several real-world scenarios, including:

-1. Semantic segmentation of crop and weed plants in agricultural fields, providing large-scale, diverse datasets for training robust machine learning models.
-2. Volume estimation of vegetables on a conveyor belt with physics simulation, demonstrating Syclops' capability to generate synthetic data for industrial automation applications.
+Syclops has been successfully applied in several real-world scenarios, including the Semantic segmentation of crop and weed plants in agricultural fields, providing large-scale, diverse datasets for training robust machine learning models as well as volume estimation of vegetables on a conveyor belt with physics simulation, demonstrating Syclops' capability to generate synthetic data for industrial automation applications.
 These use cases highlight Syclops' versatility in generating synthetic data for both outdoor and indoor scenarios, as well as its ability to simulate complex interactions between objects.

 We evaluated Syclops' performance and quality on the public Phenobench Benchmark [@weyler2024phenobench], a dataset of sugarbeets and weeds in agricultural fields.
 For the semantic segmentation task, the model trained on 3,000 Syclops-generated images achieved a mean Intersection over Union (mIoU) of 80.7, compared to 85.97 for the model trained on real-world images.
 This demonstrates that Syclops can produce high-quality synthetic data that closely approximates real-world scenarios, while also enabling the generation of larger datasets.

 # Limitations and Future Work

 While Syclops offers powerful capabilities for synthetic data generation, it currently does not procedurally generate individual assets.
 High-quality assets are crucial for producing good synthetic data, and this remains an area for potential improvement.
 Future work will focus on developing tools for procedural generation of individual objects, further expanding Syclops' capabilities.

-Additionally, planned developments include:

-1. Expanding the range of supported sensor types
-2. Improving the realism of generated data
-3. Enhancing the efficiency of large-scale scene generation
+Additionally, planned developments include expanding the range of supported sensor types, improving the realism of generated data and enhancing the efficiency of large-scale scene generation.

 # Conclusion